mannkenn/encoder-decoder-transformer/README.md

 # Encoder-Decoder Transformer

 This project is a simple PyTorch implementation of the original encoder-decoder Transformer for German-to-English translation from Attention is All You Need.
+It serves as an extension to Andrej Karpathy's
+"Let's build GPT" video from YouTube and implements the full encoder-decoder architecture.
 It uses a GPT-2 BPE tokenizer, trains on the WMT 2014 English-German dataset, and saves a checkpoint that can be loaded from a small command-line interface for interactive translation.
+I did this mainly to solidify my understanding of transformers and also cause I was just curious about cross-attention, and the differences between the encoder and decoder blocks.

 ## Project Structure